irisxue/FutureMakers/README.md

 **Day 18**
 I followed the Hands on Tutorial and ran the code.
 I tried changing the loss to mean squared error and found out that the model was greatly improved.

+**Day 21**
+Worked on the two interactive tutorials with upsampling & downsampling and autoencoders